 I have two patients in my jails right now who are not eating.
 When I was told about these patients, the term “Hunger Strike” was used, as in “We have a new patient on a hunger strike.”
 However, “Hunger Strike” does not seem to be the right term to me for these two patients.
 I prefer “Hunger Games” for the majority of the patients who stop eating for awhile.
 “Hunger Strike” evokes memories of people like Bobby Sands.

 I am old enough to remember when Bobby Sands starved himself to death.
-Bobby was in the Irish Republican Army (IRA), which was the major terrorist group in the world before Al Qaida.
+Bobby was in the Irish Republican Army (IRA), which was the major terrorist group in the world before Al Qaida and ISIS.
 Bobby was incarcerated in a British Prison and announced on March 1, 1981, that he would no longer eat.
 He died 66 days later.
 His protest was that he considered himself to be a prisoner of war or a political prisoner but that he was instead being treated as a common criminal.
 Bobby Sands also wanted to generate international publicity for his cause, “the liberation of Northern Ireland from the British” (as he would phrase it).
 He was quite successful at generating publicity; newspapers all over the world breathlessly followed his “Hunger Strike.”

 These, then, are the true historic roots of a Hunger Strike.
 The essential features are: